 You can own every piece of survival gear ever made, but if you lack the skills to survive that gear is useless.
 To be truly prepared you need to learn how to survive without your gear.
 Once you have a good grasp of what’s needed to survive without it, then you can start to focus on what gear you should buy.

 The Rice & Beans Mentality

 I’m not trying to pick on Rice & Beans.
-They’re actually one of my favorite foods, and in my case they might be the perfect food to stock up on.
+They’re actually one of my favorite foods, and in my case, they might be the perfect food to stock up on.
 The point I’m really trying to make, is you need to tweak your plans to fit your unique situation.
-If rice and beans is what you normally eat, then by all means, go ahead and stock up on rice and beans.
+If rice and beans are what you normally eat, then by all means, go ahead and stock up on rice and beans.

 Just remember that buying a truckload of emergency food that you’ve never tried, or would never normally eat, is not only expensive, but it could get you killed.

 An emergency situation is never the time to find out how your body will react to certain foods.
 The last thing you need during a survival situation is to find you don’t like the food you stocked up on; even worse would be finding out you have a life threatening food allergy.
 And even if something that drastic doesn’t happen, do you really want to be stuck eating foods you hate?

 Becoming too dependent on your Guns & Ammo